Ifycode-experiments/git-github-training-resource/doc/contributors-guide/making-and-submitting-changes.md

 Everyone is welcome to help improve the content of the Git and Github training resources.
 There are two repositories linked to the Git and Github project i.e. [learning resource repo](https://github.com/Ifycode/git-github-training-resource) and the [training repo](https://github.com/Ifycode/git-github-training).
 Interested contributors can follow the guides below when contributing to any of the Git and Github training repositories.

 {% hint style="info" %}
  Interested contributors should note that taking the [Git and Github training](https://obiagba-mary.gitbook.io/git-and-github-training) can help you get better at contributing to the Git and Github training project (and any other Github projects they will be taking on in the future).
-As contributors you can indicate, share as you are contributors to the [Git and GitHub gitbook training resource](https://obiagba-mary.gitbook.io/git-and-github-training) on your portfolio, as long as you are among contributors listed in the [contributors section](https://github.com/Ifycode/git-github-training-resource#contributors-).
-Anyone who has contributed and has not been added to the contributors list should [notify repo admins through the learning resource repo's discussion.](https://github.com/Ifycode/git-github-training-resource/discussions/2)
 {% endhint %}

 {% hint style="info" %}